kresowe/flags/README.md

 The goal of this project is to create a machine learning model that can recognize the flags of the countries.

 ## How to run
-Inference pipeline where you can identify the country by its flag is run by:
+Inference pipeline where you can identify the country by its flag is run by the terminal command:

 ```commandline
 python3 recognize_flag.py